xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-16-smug-anime-face-whitehorse-esp-mayhem-the-world-at-a-glance-and-muddy-lawrence-at-spit.md

 ![katorga](/images/katorga1.JPG)

 Naarm 5-piece ESP Mayhem played a set unlike anything I had ever seen before.
 Their self-described 3-synth-no-guitar-future-shock-grind was as deranged as it sounds.
-A lack of any guitars, instead relying on 3 different synths, achieved a cybergrind, electronic sound that had all the hyper-velocity that grindcore usually displays.
+Without guitars, the three synths instead drove a cybergrind, electronic sound that kept up with grindcore’s usual hyper-velocity.
+Able to achieve sounds impossible when using guitars, the synths something something hard-hitting and impactful
 <br><br>
-graph
+Between songs, swirling and light ambience paired with the vocalist's musings, which covered a range of topics from teen pregnancy, self-help advice, and Marxism.

 <div class="gallery">
    <a href="/images/espmayhem1.jpg">